DigiScore/neoscore/doc/western/notes_chords_rests.rst

 .. note::

    Because durations are given as `written`, they have no concept of tuplets.
-Durations in tuplets should be specified in their written forms.
-Tuplet annotations can then be placed over the relevant note group manually with :obj:`.MusicText`.
-There is not currently any built-in class for tuplet annotations.
+Durations in tuplets should be specified in their written forms, then `tuplet annotations </western/spanners.html#tuplets>`_ can then be placed over the relevant note group

 Rests
 -----